-Federal agency's FFRDCs, if participating in a team led by another institution, may be proposed as subrecipient.
+DOE/ NNSA National Laboratories, if participating in a team led by another institution, must be proposed as subrecipient.

 Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally affiliated institutions.